zschumacher/pydapper/docs/database_support/mysql.md

 | [mysql-connector-python](https://dev.mysql.com/doc/connector-python/en/) | :thumbsup: | `mysql+mysql` | `mysql.connector.connection_cext.CMySQLConnection` |

 ## mysql-connector-python
 `mysql-connector-python` is the default dbapi driver for MySQL in *pydapper*.
+It is actually registered as `mysql` because that is the name of the actual package that is installed.

 !!! note
     Because of the build in behavior of `mysql-connector-python`, it is currently required to run `cursor.fetchall()`